w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 * Eliminate up-front costs of ingestion and ETL since data are stored in original format
 * Once in DL, data are available for analysis by everyone in the organization

-Drawing a sharp line been storage/computation/analysis is hard
+Drawing a sharp line between storage/computation/analysis is hard

 * Is a database just storage?
 * What about SQL/OLAP?